awsdocs/aws-codepipeline-user-guide/doc_source/connections-github.md

 Before you begin:
 + You must have created an account with GitHub\.
 + You must have already created a GitHub code repository\.
++ If your CodePipeline service role was created before December 18, 2019, you might need to update its permissions to use `codestar-connections:UseConnection` for AWS CodeStar connections\.
+For instructions, see [Add permissions to the CodePipeline service role](security-iam.md#how-to-update-role-new-services)\.

 **Topics**
 + [Create a connection to GitHub \(console\)](#connections-github-console)